Preliminary Flood Risk Assessment

 As a Lead Local Flood Authority, the Council has a statutory duty to participate in a 6-year cycle of identifying flood risk areas, planning to and implementing mitigation in areas identified to be at significant risk of flooding.

 Identifying risk: Preliminary Flood Risk Assessment

 In 2011 the Council published a Preliminary Flood Risk Assessment.
 This was a high-level overview of flood risk across Cheshire East.
 It identified no areas that met the defined criteria for a 'Flood Risk Area' in Cheshire East and as such no further actions required as part of the Flood Risk Management process.

 In 2017 the Council published an addendum to the Preliminary Flood Risk Assessment, known as PRFA2.
 This review identified Macclesfield as a 'Flood Risk Area'.

 A Flood Risk Management Plan is a national, strategic plan that has measures or actions for identified Flood Risk Areas.

 Flood Risk Management Plans are published by the Environment Agency who work closely with Lead Local Flood Authorities and with other Risk Management Authorities to produce them.

-Macclesfield Flood Risk Area is included in the current national Flood Risk Management Plan, known as FRMP2.
+Macclesfield Flood Risk Area is included in the North West River Basin District Flood Risk Management Plan, published in December 2022.

-The Council is already starting work with a multi-agency team including the Environment Agency and United Utilities to meet the objectives within the Macclesfield plan to mitigate local flood risk.
+The Council has started work with a multi-agency team including the Environment Agency and United Utilities to meet the objectives within the Macclesfield plan to mitigate local flood risk.

 The third cycle of the Cheshire East Preliminary Flood Risk Assessment or PFRA3 will be undertaken in 2023.